aerogear/aerogear.org/_posts/2019-03-22-aerogear-mobile-services-2.0.0-release.md

 ## What's New

 * A new [Data Sync](/services/data-sync/) framework is now available.
 It is built on top of the popular [Apollo GraphQL framework](https://www.apollographql.com/).
 We added a set of new features like offline support, conflict handling etc to make it easier for developers to create mobile applications that need to sync data between clients and server.
-To learn more, please checkout the [Voyager server](https://github.com/aerogear/voyager-server) and the [Voyager client](https://github.com/aerogear/aerogear-js-sdk/tree/master/packages/sync) repos.
+To learn more, please check the [Voyager server](https://github.com/aerogear/voyager-server) and the [Voyager client](https://github.com/aerogear/aerogear-js-sdk/tree/master/packages/sync) repos.
 * A new [Cordova showcase app](https://github.com/aerogear/ionic-showcase) was created to demonstrate the new data sync capabilities and how to use it with other services.
 * The APIs of the [AeroGear JS SDK](https://github.com/aerogear/aerogear-js-sdk) core module have been refactored to make it easier for developers to consume.
 * A new [installer repo](https://github.com/aerogear/mobile-services-installer) is created to make it easier for developers to install AeroGear Mobile Services.
 You can also find out which versions of each service are included in a given release.
 For example, the 2.0.0 release contains [these services](https://github.com/aerogear/mobile-services-installer/blob/2.0.0/versions.yml).